Uudet opiskelijat 2015 7 hires

 You can find out about the National Open Science and Research Declaration 2020–2025 and the supplementary policies and recommendations here:

-In addition, the University of Turku is an active member of the European University Association (EUA).
-University is also committed to the international development work of open science and research, as well as the integration of policies and guidelines resulting from the development work into the local context in the best possible way.
+In addition, the University of Turku is an active member of the European University Association (EUA) and the University of Turku is committed to the international development of open science and research and to integrating the resulting policies and guidelines into the local context in the best possible way.
+Click here to read the EUA Open Science Agenda:

-Regarding international open science recommendations, the University of Turku is committed to, among other things, UNESCO's open science recommendation, which you can read here (link).
+Among the international open science recommendations, the University of Turku is committed to the UNESCO Recommendation on Open Science, which you can find here: